About the Joint Learning Program

-The objectives of the JLP are to improve labor relations and increase the understanding of the roles of the union and management in the workplace.
-The JLP achieves its objectives by providing workshops in areas of mutual interest for which the employer does not already have a legal obligation to provide training and where both union and management have specific roles and responsibilities
+The objectives of the JLP are to improve labour relations and increase the understanding of the roles of the Union and management in the workplace.
+The JLP achieves its objectives by providing workshops in areas of mutual interest for which the Employer does not already have a legal obligation to provide training and where both Union and management have specific roles and responsibilities

 The JLP was originally established through a Memorandum of Understanding in the 2001 round of collective bargaining for Tables 1, 2, 3 and 5 between the PSAC and the Treasury Board of Canada.
 After a successful pilot project the JLP wrapped up with the expiry of the collective agreements in April 2004.